MelkorBalrog/AutoML/README.md

 - 0.2.29 - Instantiate validation consistency helper during application start-up.
 - 0.2.28 - Avoid circular import by using application helper in probability calculations.
 - 0.2.27 - Import Probability_Reliability in fallback path to avoid initialization error.
+- 0.2.103 - Introduced NavigationInputService to unify navigation and window helpers.
 - 0.2.26 - Import Syncing_And_IDs in fallback path to avoid initialization error.
 - 0.2.25 - Extract page and PAA helpers into dedicated module and delegate from core.
 - 0.2.24 - Move UI lifecycle helpers to dedicated class and delegate calls.